Blizarre/castme/README.md

 # CastMe

-CastMe is a simple Python script that allows you to cast music from a Subsonic server to a Chromecast device.
+CastMe is a simple Python REPL that allows you to cast music from a Subsonic server to a Chromecast device.

+**NOTE: The subsonic server must expose a URL over HTTPS.
+And since the chromecast will be the one connecting to the server, the certificate need to be trusted.**

 It's pretty bare-bone for now, but as I am using it more and more I will add the features that I need.
-The first step will be to be add a config file for the secrets, and then I will add more options than just album search.

 ### Installation
 - Clone the repository